DimaKudosh/django-prepared-query/docs/source/index.rst

 `PreparedManager` has 2 additional methods: prepare and execute that are equivalent to SQL prepare and execute commands.
 Calling execute before prepare raises `QueryNotPrepared` exception.
-After prepare you can call only use execute method, other methods raises `OperationOnPreparedStatement` exception.
+After prepare you can call only execute method, other methods raises `OperationOnPreparedStatement` exception.

 .. code-block:: python